 To summarize, we have found a quantum critical point in the two-impurity Anderson model with a pseudogap density of states.
 It exhibits critical Kondo destruction and shows all the hallmarks of an interacting fixed point, such as hyperscaling relations among critical exponents and $\omega/T$ scaling in the dynamical properties.
 The singlet pairing susceptibility is found to be sharply peaked at the quantum critical point.
-Our results elucidate how different kinds of magnetic interactions promote spin-singlet pairing correlations in non-Fermi liquid settings, and provide the basis for understanding superconductivity in the Kondo-destruction quantum critical heavy-fermion systems such as CeRhIn$_5$.
+Our results suggest that Kondo-destruction quantum criticality promotes spin-singlet unconventional superconductivity in a robust way and, as such, is a viable mechanism for understanding superconductivity in CeRhIn$_5$ and related quantum critical heavy-fermion systems.

-\emph{Acknowledgements.} We acknowledge useful discussions with Y.\ Chou, E.\ M.\ Nica, S.\ Kirchner, Z.\ Wang, and H.\ Xie, as well as technical support from the Center for Research Computing at Rice University.
-This work was supported in part by NSF Grant No.\ DMR-1309531 and the Robert A.\ Welch Foundation Grant No.\ C-1411 (A.C. and Q.S.), by JQI-NSF-PFC, LPS-MPO-CMTC and Microsoft Q (J.H.P.), and by NSF Grants No.\ DMR-1107814 and No.\ DMR-1508122 (K.I.).
-The computation was mainly performed on the Shared Computing Infrastructure funded by NSF under grant OCI-0959097, NIH award NCRR S10RR02950, and an IBM Shared University Research (SUR) Award in partnership with CISCO, Qlogic and Adaptive Computing, and Rice University.
+\emph{Acknowledgements.} We acknowledge useful discussions with Y.\ Chou, S.\ Kirchner, E.\ M.\ Nica, Z.\ Wang, and H.\ Xie, as well as technical support from the Center for Research Computing at Rice University.
+This work was supported in part by NSF Grant No.\ DMR-1920740 and the Robert A.\ Welch Foundation Grant No.\ C-1411 (A.C. and Q.S.), by JQI-NSF-PFC, LPS-MPO-CMTC and Microsoft Q (J.H.P.), and by NSF Grant No.\ DMR-1508122 (K.I.).
+The computation was performed through the Extreme Science and Engineering Discovery Environment (XSEDE) under the support of the NSF Grant No. DMR170109, and on the Shared Computing Infrastructure funded by NSF under grant OCI-0959097, NIH award NCRR S10RR02950, and an IBM Shared University Research (SUR) Award in partnership with CISCO, Qlogic and Adaptive Computing, and Rice University.